 September Spotlight on the Archives presents a blog about exciting finds in the Archives.
 To support the Archives, please donate below!

 The Archives at International House contains over 800 linear feet of institutional memory for nearly 100 years of history.
 The records exist in every format imaginable; there are correspondence files and meeting minutes, photographs and slides, yearbooks and directories, a lot of audiovisual material, and so much more.
-As the Lead Archivist, it is impossible to know which records will most interest future researchers.
-So when I process material, I keep users in the front of my mind, and I am always looking for exciting access points in our collections.
-Now that I have had the time to focus on the physical records, I am excited to share a few things I find very exciting.
+As we begin to process the massive collection, here are a few things we find very exciting.

 Harry Edmonds, the founder of International House, was both a conscientious correspondent and a diligent recordkeeper.
 With every letter received, Harry retained a carbon copy of his original correspondence.
 The result is a rare and complete set of communication that spans the better part of 75 years.
 This set includes early letters to and from John D. Rockefeller Jr. and Cleveland Dodge concerning the beginnings of the International House idea, correspondence with various dignitaries while Harry worked tirelessly to establish other I-Houses around the world, and letters to professional friends and acquaintances that Harry maintained for decades.
 Besides the sheer volume of material, what is striking in this correspondence is the warmth and passion that is undeniable in Harry’s voice.
 After reading through countless letters, it is clear that Harry was a thoughtful, earnest man who cared deeply about a great many people.